maddyv123/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Start
+step 1.
+Start the program

-2. Initialize weights (theta) to zero.
+step 2.
+Initialize weights (theta) to zero.

-3. Add Bias: Insert a column of ones for the bias term in the feature matrix.
+step 3.
+Add Bias: Insert a column of ones for the bias term in the feature matrix.

-4. For each iteration, compute predictions using the current theta.
+step 4.
+For each iteration, compute predictions using the current theta.

-5. Calculate the error as the difference between predictions and actual target values.
+step 5.
+Calculate the error as the difference between predictions and actual target values.

-6. Update theta using gradient descent to minimize the error.
+step 6.
+Update theta using gradient descent to minimize the error.

-7. Repeat steps 3 to 5 for a specified number of iterations.
+step 7.
+Repeat steps 3 to 5 for a specified number of iterations.

-8. Apply the trained model to new, scaled data to make predictions.
+step 8.
+Apply the trained model to new, scaled data to make predictions.

-9. End
+step 9. stop the program

 ## Program:
 ```